kisswiki/kisswiki/src/os/macosx/always_open_with.md

-Always open with: `right click + alt` - doesn't work, use dutti, look at mpv.md
+Always open with: `right click + alt` - doesn't work, use dutti, look at mpv.md or phiever.md